cheese-maker/homebridge-iRobot-v2/README.md

 - To the creators/contributors of [Homebridge](https://homebridge.io) who make this plugin possible.
 - To [homebridge-Meross](https://github.com/bwp91/homebridge-meross) of which I based this readme, wiki, and homebridge-ui off of
+- To [homebridge-IRobot](https://github.com/bloomkd46/homebridge-iRobot) which this plugin is based off of
 - To [Dorita980](https://github.com/koalazak/dorita980) Who cracked the iRobot API

 ### Disclaimer